openstack-archive/senlin/doc/source/user/scenarios/autoscaling_heat.rst

 Moreover, custom is easy to do when auto-scaling.
 Receivers can be created to generate webhooks from scale_out and scale_in actions.
-Moreover, placement_zone.yaml and placement_region.yaml can be attached to cluster and guide which zone/region to place new nodes when scale_out; delation_policy can be attached the cluster and guide the choice of candidates to delete when scale_in.
+Moreover, placement_zone.yaml and placement_region.yaml can be attached to cluster and guide which zone/region to place new nodes when scale_out; deletion_policy can be attached to the cluster and guide the choice of candidates to delete when scale_in.

 Sample template
 ~~~~~~~~~~~~~~~

 There have a sample template in heat-template project under directory of senlin
-for creation of Senlin elasic loadbalancerd cluster by Heat.
+for creation of Senlin elastic load-balanced cluster by Heat.
 Here we choose some
 important parts of the sample to explain one by one.

 The resource below defines a security_group for connection to created load-balanced